deba0272/esp_http_server_nat/README.md

 # 1. Navigate to the project directory
 cd esp_http_server_nat/http_nat_demo

-# 2. Set the target chip
-idf.py set-target esp32

-# 3. Configure project settings
+# 2. Configure project settings
 idf.py menuconfig

-# 4. Build the project
+# 3. Build the project
 idf.py build

-# 5. Flash the firmware to ESP32
+# 4. Flash the firmware to ESP32
 idf.py flash

-# 6. Monitor the output
+# 5. Monitor the output
 idf.py monitor
-##### Or you can write it in sinle line
+##### Or you can write it in single line
 ->idf.py build flash monitor

 ```